nodejs/node/doc/api/child_process.md

 The importance of the distinction between [`child_process.exec()`][] and [`child_process.execFile()`][] can vary based on platform.
-On Unix-type operating systems (Unix, Linux, macOS) [`child_process.execFile()`][] can be more efficient because it does not spawn a shell.
+On Unix-type operating systems (Unix, Linux, macOS) [`child_process.execFile()`][] can be more efficient because it does not spawn a shell by default.
 On Windows, however, `.bat` and `.cmd` files are not executable on their own without a terminal, and therefore cannot be launched using [`child_process.execFile()`][].
 When running on Windows, `.bat` and `.cmd` files can be invoked using [`child_process.spawn()`][] with the `shell`